Source: http://www.stephen-knapp.com/tilak_why_wear_it.htm

 SRI VASUDEVA UPANISAD

-teach me the rules of Vaisnava tilaka.
-Please tell me of the
+me the rules of Vaisnava tilaka.
+Please tell

 it.